fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.1.1.3.2.1. `GeoNotSupported`

-If a quote is not supported due to geographical/region constraints, the server MUST return a `GeoNotSupported` error.
+If a quote is not supported due to the provider not supporting the user's region at all, the server MUST return a `GeoNotSupported` error.

 ###### 3.3.1.1.3.2.2. `CryptoAmountTooLow`